 The Compensation Committee regularly reviews the services provided by its outside consultants and believes that Pearl Meyer is independent in providing executive compensation consulting services.
-The Compensation Committee conducted a review of its relationship with Pearl Meyer in October 2020 and determined that Pearl Meyer's work for the Compensation Committee had not raised any conflicts of interest consistent with the guidance provided by the SEC and Nasdaq.
+The Compensation Committee conducted a review of its relationship with Pearl Meyer in November 2021 and determined that Pearl Meyer's work for the Compensation Committee had not raised any conflicts of interest consistent with the guidance provided by the SEC and Nasdag.

-In making this determination, the Compensation Committee noted that during fiscal year 2021:
+In making this determination, the Compensation Committee noted that during fiscal year 2022:

 - Pearl Meyer did not provide any services to the Company, or its management, other than services to the Compensation Committee.
-Pearl Meyer's services were limited to executive and Board compensation consulting.
-Specifically, Pearl Meyer does not provide to the Company, directly or indirectly through affiliates, any non-executive compensation services, including, but not limited to, pension consulting or human resource outsourcing; - Fees from the Company were less than 1% of Pearl Meyer's total revenue; - Pearl Meyer maintains a Conflicts Policy containing specific policies and procedures designed to ensure independence; - None of the Pearl Meyer consultants on the Company's matters had any business or personal relationship with Compensation Committee members; - None of the Pearl Meyer consultants on the Company matters, or Pearl Meyer, had any business or personal relationship with executive officers of the Company; and - None of the Pearl Meyer consultants on the Company matters directly own Company stock.
+Pearl Meyer's services were limited to executive and director compensation consulting.
+Specifically, Pearl Meyer does not provide to the Company, directly or indirectly through affiliates, any non-executive compensation services, including, but not limited to, pension consulting or human resource outsourcing; - Fees paid to Pearl Meyer by the Company were less than 1% of Pearl Meyer's total revenue; - Pearl Meyer maintains a Conflicts Policy containing specific policies and procedures designed to ensure independence;

+- None of the Pearl Meyer consultants on the Company's matters had any business or personal relationship with the members of the Compensation Committee; - None of the Pearl Meyer consultants on the Company matters, or Pearl Meyer, had any business or personal relationship with executive officers of the Company; and - None of the Pearl Meyer consultants on the Company matters directly own Company stock.